 If you cannot find a church of Christ, then you should establish one.
-Here is how you would do it.
 Find a sincere man who is interested in serving the true God.
 Ask him to read this book as he studies his Bible.
 Then ask him if he will join you in becoming a Christian and in being the Lord's church in your community.
 If he wants to follow Christ, you can baptize each other.
-You can go to a nearby stream, lake, or pond (where you would have enough water to immerse someone).
+Locate a church baptistery or make arrangements for the use of a swimming pool.
+If necessary, you can go to a nearby stream, lake, or pond (where you would have enough water to immerse someone).